-It's no secret that I'm passionate about date night in marriage; I even wrote an e-book full of tips and ideas for your date night activities about it.
+It's no secret that I'm passionate about date night in marriage; I even wrote an e-book full of tips and ideas for your date night activities.
 But dating your spouse involves so much more than regular date nights.
 When you were "courting" each other (I can't help but think of Seven Brides for Seven Brothers every time I talk about this subject), you were in constant pursuit.
 Every single day you were eager to find ways to connect, whether that was in person, through text/email or over the phone, depending on your relationship situation.

 If you don't continue your pursuit after marriage, you'll wake up one day and find that you've become roommates, business partners or just a really good parenting team.
 Your "partnership" and your family was built on that friendship and romance, and you must continue to build that relationship throughout the rest of your lives if you want it to last.
 There are simple things that you can do every single day to make your marriage a priority and continue to date your spouse.